xyNNN/omdb-php-sdk/README.md

 - [x] Fluent Interface support for the Request object
 - [x] Object-oriented approach to communicate with the RESTful API

+## What's to come

+- [ ] Test Coverage
+- [ ] Rich Object Models to map the responses in Object collections and/or objects
+- [ ] Enabling of Travis CI

 ## Authors

 **Philipp Bräutigam**